aedobbyn/beer-data-science/present/brewsentation.md

 Let's munge a bit.
 We'll need to split out ingredients from one column into many.

+<small>This is the second approach in our ingredients discussion earlier.</small>

 ```r
 split_ingredients <- function(df, ingredients_to_split) {